cromo/turbine/README.md

 ### Template context

-Templates have access to the following variables:
+Per-game templates have access to the following variables:

 - `appid`: The numeric ID of the software
 - `playtime_forever`: All recorded playtime for the software in minutes